International SOS: Major assistance

 International SOS has provided medical advice, assistance, and travel safety services during and after a number of major incidents.
 These include the COVID-19 pandemic, the Jakarta unrest, the Mumbai terrorist attacks by helping those directly impacted by the event, and the Yemen crisis.

 It has provided service during disease crises, including the provided medical assistance during the global COVID-19 pandemic, the 2003 SARS outbreak, the Ebola outbreak in West Africa, and the escalation of the 2016 Zika virus.
 It also provided assistance to victims of the 2002 Bali terrorist bombing and the 2019 Sri Lankan bomb attacks.

-It has dealt with major natural disasters such as the 2004 Boxing Day Tsunami, the 2004 Indian Ocean earthquake, the 2005 Hurricane Wilma, the 2010 Haiti earthquake, the 2011 Tōhoku earthquake and tsunami, the 2014 Cyclone Pam in Vanuatu, the Sabah earthquake in Malaysia, and the 2023 Typhoon Mawar in Guam.
+It has dealt with major natural disasters such as the 2004 Boxing Day Tsunami, the 2004 Indian Ocean earthquake, the 2005 Hurricane Wilma, the 2010 Haiti earthquake, the 2011 Tōhoku earthquake and tsunami, the 2014 Cyclone Pam in Vanuatu, the Sabah earthquake in Malaysia, the 2023 Typhoon Mawar in Guam, and offered security advice on 2024's Hurricane Milton and 2025's Hurricane Melissa.

 The firm has also provided services to major sporting events such as the Summer Olympic Games in 2000, 2004, 2008, and 2012, and the 2010 Asian Games.

 In 2006, International SOS's medical transports became the first direct flights between mainland China and Taiwan to be flown since 1949.

 In 2021, International SOS coordinated a multiple patient COVID-19 evacuation from La Réunion Island to Paris.

 In 2023, the company participated in providing support for multiple security escalations, including those during elections in Nigeria and Turkey, a coup in Niger, conflicts in Sudan and the Israeli-Gaza crisis.

 In 2024, International SOS provided security advice and support during the Israel-Lebanon hostilities.

+In 2025, International SOS delivered evacuation assistance and continued to supply security advice to entities during the Twelve-Day War.
+Additionally, the company provided similar services in regards to travel safety during the 2025 European and Mediterranean wildfires.